 This depends mainly on what the written statement of employment particulars and your employment contract say.

-You must be given a written statement within one month of starting work.
-The written statement should say clearly whether or not the handbook and staff rules are contractually binding and form part of the contract of employment.
-(From April 2020, the law is set to change, so that your employer will be required to give you the written statement and any important staff rules from the first day of your job.)
+You must be given a written statement of employment particulars on or before your first day of work.
+This should say clearly whether or not the handbook and staff rules are contractually binding and form part of the contract of employment.

 Even if the written statement says nothing about whether the handbook is part of your contract, some of the rules in it may still be contractually binding in some cases.